somedatapacket/docs.humio.com/content/concepts/high-availability.md

 The cluster must consist of nodes on independent hosts in such a manner that a problem on one host does not affect the other hosts.

-Make sure to assign partitions to nodes in such a manner that the nodes servicing a partition are as independent as possible, e.g. run on independent hosts.
+Make sure to assign routes to nodes in such a manner that the nodes servicing a route are as independent as possible, e.g. run on independent hosts.

 ### Kafka and Zookeeper

-Humio depends on Kafka and Zookeeper to be available to run.
-Make sure your Kafka and Zookeeper clusters have enough nodes to be able to able to support 3 replicas of Humio also in the case of failures of some of those nodes.
+Humio depends on Kafka and Zookeeper to run.
+Make sure your Kafka and Zookeeper clusters have enough nodes to be able to able to support 3 replicas of Humio data also in the case of failures of some of those nodes.
 The recommended number of Kafka nodes is 5 or more.

 ### Humio nodes

+High availability requires multiple replicas of the data.
+By default a Humio cluster has only a single copy configured.
+Please use the cluster management UI or the configuration API to setup a replication factor of 2 or more on both storage routing and ingest routing.